ShaunCurtis/Blazr.OnAfterRender/readme.md

 Blazor uses a Synchronisation Context to manage the UI processes.
 The SC is a virtual thread that manages the UI process and guarantees a Task based single thread of execution.
 I'll use **SC** throughout the rest of this article: *Synchronisation Context* is too long to keep typing!

+## How to Identify Problems

+Breakpoints aren't the answer.
+Blazor is fundinentally an async application, so async blocks of code may complete while you're stepping through code, that would not have done so at normal execution speed.

+The two main techniques I use are:

+1. A Component GUID for tracking instances.
+2. Debug statements in the lifecycle methods to document the order in which events occur.

+I'll demonstrate using them in identifying the timing issues I discussed above.

 ## Demo Component

-This simple component demostrates how to code a common async loading process, such as loading a record or record set from a data source or API.
-It contains debug statements in the lifecycle methods so we can document the order in which events occur.
+This simple component demostrates how to code a common async process, such as loading a record or record set from a data source or API.

 ```csharp
 @page "/"